Shweta-7322/PythonGame/README.md

 # PythonGame
-Python Game developed using pycharm IDE and pyrhon.
-It is GUI application.
+Python Game developed using pycharm IDE and pyThon.
+It is a GUI application.